-- Explore Echoes & Reflections' Timeline of the Holocaust, to learn more about the Anschluss and The Munich Agreement. - Watch Antisemitism, part of Echoes & Reflections Video Toolbox, which provides historical context on racial antisemitic ideology. - Read the Summary of Antisemitism for an overview of the history of antisemitism. - Review Nazi Germany and Anti-Jewish Policy, a timeline of Nazi actions that affected the social and economic life of Jews. - Examine the photo of Hitler saluting soldiers at the entrance to the city of Prague, Czechoslovakia, in March 1939, from Yad Vashem's Online Photo Archive. - Explore the Jewish Youth Movements in Europe that took a leading role in resisting the Nazis from Yad Vashem's Shoah Resource Center.
+- Explore Echoes & Reflections' Timeline of the Holocaust, to learn more about the Anschluss, The Munich Agreement, and also the Evian Conference. - Watch Antisemitism, part of Echoes & Reflections Video Toolbox, which provides historical context on racial antisemitic ideology. - Read the Summary of Antisemitism for an overview of the history of antisemitism. - Review Nazi Germany and Anti-Jewish Policy, a timeline of Nazi actions that affected the social and economic life of Jews in Germany.
+Many of the same steps were taken in countries occupied by Germany. - Examine the photo of Hitler saluting soldiers at the entrance to the city of Prague, Czechoslovakia, in March 1939, from Yad Vashem's Online Photo Archive. - Explore the Jewish Youth Movements in Europe that took a leading role in resisting the Nazis from Yad Vashem's Shoah Resource Center.